 - Free-P5000, offering an NVIDIA P5000 GPU with 8 vCPUs and 30 GB of RAM

 The free instances also include 5 GB of persistent storage.
-The free instances share three limitations:
+Free instances share three limitations:

 - Notebooks will automatically shut down after 6 hours per session